 GIS work is nearly always a collaborative process.
 For this reason, developing communication and team work skills is vital.

+If necessary, revise your workflow, based on your discussion with your clasmates.
+Once you have a solid analysis workflow planned out, you can proceed with the lab.
 You may complete the remainder of this lab in collaboration with your peers, however each must write their own lab report.

 Ideally, in a professional setting, an outline might be completed at this stage.
 With your planned analysis fresh in your mind, it might be easier for some students to complete this flowchart right away.
 However, this step may be completed after the analysis is compete, during the report writing process.